Blair Walsh: Seattle Seahawks

 After his release from Minnesota, on February 9, 2017, Walsh signed with the Seattle Seahawks.

-He gained national attention during his second preseason game where the Seahawks beat the Minnesota Vikings, his former team, 20–13.
+Walsh gained national attention during his second preseason game where the Seahawks beat the Minnesota Vikings, his former team, 20–13.
 He went 2-of-3 on field goals of over 50 yards and converted both extra point attempts during the game.
 After his two successful field goals, he was seen pointing at Vikings head coach Mike Zimmer and his former Viking teammates for being taunted and having profanity yelled at him during all of his extra points and field goals.
 At one point, Richard Sherman joined in to show his support and respect for his new teammate.

-On September 10, 2017, in the season opening 17–9 loss to the Green Bay Packers, Walsh converted three field goals in his Seahawks debut.

-On November 5, 2017, Walsh was 12 of 13 on field goals and 16 of 17 on extra points before the game against the Washington Redskins where Walsh missed three field goals in the first half.
-The Seahawks went on to lose 17–14.

-On November 9, 2017, Walsh made two field goals and two extra points in a 22–16 win against the Arizona Cardinals.
+In the season opening 17–9 loss to the Green Bay Packers, Walsh converted three field goals in his Seahawks debut.
+Although he was 12 of 13 on field goals and 16 of 17 on extra points by November, Walsh missed three field goals in the first half against the Washington Redskins; the Seahawks went on to lose 17–14.
+A week later, he made two field goals and two extra points in a 22–16 win against the Arizona Cardinals.

-On November 20, 2017, against the Atlanta Falcons, Walsh made three field goals before coming up a foot short on 52 yard game-tying field goal with 2 seconds left, and Seattle fell short in their comeback, 34–31.

-On December 3, 2017, against the Philadelphia Eagles, Walsh made a 46-yard field goal on the Seahawks' opening drive to make it 3–0 and made three extra points in a 24–10 win against the Eagles that pushed the Seahawks to 8–4 in the season.
+On November 20, against the Atlanta Falcons, Walsh made three field goals before coming up a foot short on 52 yard game-tying field goal with 2 seconds left, and Seattle fell short in their comeback, 34–31.
+Against the Philadelphia Eagles, he made a 46-yard field goal on the Seahawks' opening drive to make it 3–0 and made three extra points in a 24–10 win against the Eagles that pushed the Seahawks to 8–4 in the season.

-On December 31, 2017, as the Seahawks were playing for a spot in the playoffs against the Arizona Cardinals, Walsh made a 49-yard field goal early in the fourth quarter.
-With less than a minute remaining, Walsh missed a field goal, costing the Seahawks the game 26–24 and costing the team a playoff berth.
+As the Seahawks were playing for a spot in the playoffs against the Cardinals, Walsh made a 49-yard field goal early in the fourth quarter.
+With less than a minute remaining, Walsh missed a field goal, costing the Seahawks the game 26–24.
+Earlier that day, the Atlanta Falcons had won their game against the Carolina Panthers, so even if Walsh had made the go-ahead kick, the Seahawks still would have missed the playoffs.

-Blair Walsh kicks a field goal in the 2013 Pro Bowl.
+Walsh kicks a field goal in the 2013 Pro Bowl.

 Due to Walsh's unsatisfactory performance in the 2017 NFL season, the Seahawks signed former Jacksonville Jaguars place kicker Jason Myers.
 The Seattle Times said, "The signing of Myers could be the first step in Seattle reshaping its kicking units in 2018."